-Is hypnotherapy ever like stage hypnosis?
+Is hypnotherapy like stage hypnosis?

-In a stage show you will typically see a number of people that aren’t properly hypnotised or don’t stay hypnotised – the stage hypnotist will quickly send these people off stage.
+In a stage show, you will typically see a number of people that aren’t properly hypnotised or don’t stay hypnotised – the stage hypnotist will quickly send these people off stage.
 Therapists don’t have that option – our clients want to stay hypnotised and complete their therapy.

 Well, probably only one.
 Consider if the client was extremely anxious and fidgety then asking them to lie back and relax could well be counterproductive.
-Although there is an expectation from the client that they will be hypnotised they may also anticipate that this should happen very quickly based on what they have already seen on TV and stage.
-In this situation their anxiety can sabotage relaxation.
+Although there is an expectation from the client that they will be hypnotised, they may also anticipate that this should happen very quickly based on what they have already seen on TV and stage.
+In this situation, their anxiety can sabotage relaxation.

 Sometimes the hypnotherapist's rapport alone will not be enough to calm such clients down.
 Just the idea of having to relax can make the client anxious.
 This is an area where standard techniques of progressive relaxation used by many hypnotherapists may not be quite fast enough.

 Many hypnotherapists will be taught one or two rapid induction techniques such as the handshake technique.
 Even this technique though requires the client to co-operate with the therapist and relax enough to allow the therapist to complete it.
 If the client struggles to relax their arm, we can get their own negative self-talk taking over again “Oh god I can’t relax.
-What must the therapist think of me”?
+What must the therapist think of me?”

-If you are extremely anxious, then when choosing a hypnotherapist, you could discuss if they know these fast induction techniques.
+If you are extremely anxious then, when choosing a hypnotherapist, you could discuss if they know these fast induction techniques.
 When selecting a hypnotherapist, ensure that you find one that is a good fit for you and that seems to have a good grasp of your issues.